 - 1. The school community needs to be aware that when a bullying incident has come to the attention of adults in the school it has been taken seriously and action has resulted. - 2.
 School expects to support all involved by: - Talking through the incident with the bully and the person bullied - Helping the bully and victim to express their feelings - Talking about which rule(s) has/have been broken - Discussing strategies for making amends - 3.
-Nevertheless sanctions will include protective and educational consequences including:
+Nevertheless sanctions may include:

+Restorative justice approaches

+Lost Golden Time

-Restorative justice approaches Additional adult support Moving to a different classroom Time away from an activity within the classroom Missing break or another activity Formal letter home from the Headteacher Meeting with staff, parent and/or child Pastoral support plan Internal Exclusions
+Time away from an activity within the classroom

+Missing break or another activity

+Formal letter home from the Headteacher

+Meeting with staff, parent and/or child

+Pastoral support plan

+Internal Exclusions

-Parents (of both the bully and the person bullied) are informed of what has happened, and how it has been dealt with.
+- 4. Parents (of both the bully and the person bullied) are informed of what has happened, and how it has been dealt with.

 Records of these discussions should be minuted by a third person and filed.
-Failing face-to-face discussion, parents/carers will be informed of any incidents by letter.

-5. Child protection procedures should always be followed when concerns arise.
+Failing face-to-face discussion, parents/carers will be informed of any incidents by letter. - 5.
+Child protection procedures should always be followed when concerns arise.